 Magnesium is a ubiquitous pleiotropic macromineral and electrolyte.
-To date, there are over 300 known biochemical reactions in which magnesium plays a role as a cofactor, or more simply, a "helper molecule" [1].
+To date, there are over 300 known biochemical reactions in which magnesium plays a role as a cofactor (read: "helper molecule") [1].

-While magnesium is an abundant mineral on Earth and in our food supply (encased in the center of chlorophyll in plants), it remains a dietary oversight by much of the population.
+While magnesium is an abundant mineral on Earth and in our food supply — being encased in the center of chlorophyll molecules in plants — it remains a dietary oversight by much of the population.
 In fact, recent survey data suggests that one in every two Americans does not consume enough magnesium daily [2].

-A preponderance of clinical studies show that low magnesium levels and magnesium deficiency are associated with a range of health conditions, including [3]:
+Clinical studies consistently show that low magnesium levels and magnesium deficiency are associated with numerous health conditions, including [3]:

 Let's take an evidence-based approach to answer these questions and get you up to speed on how to increase your magnesium intake safely and effectively.

 The recommended daily allowance (RDA) for magnesium varies throughout the lifespan and between sexes.
-Adult males typically require more magnesium than adult females (400 mg per day vs. 310 mg per day), and pregnant/lactating women generally need more magnesium than women who aren't carrying or nursing (350 mg per day vs. 310 mg per day).
+Adult males typically require more magnesium than adult females (400 mg per day vs. 310 mg per day, respectively), and pregnant/lactating women generally need more magnesium, upwards of 350 mg per day, than women who aren't carrying or nursing.

 The fact sheet below provided by Rosique-Esteban et al. (2018) outlines magnesium RDAs for different demographics:

 The prevalence of magnesium deficiency is somewhat unclear, mainly due to a lack of large-scale serum magnesium data.
-Though it seems magnesium deficiency is common in various subpopulations and regions of the world.
+Though, it seems magnesium deficiency is common in certain subpopulations and regions of the world.

 But how can you increase your intake of magnesium naturally?
 Well, there are two prudent options: